allegheny-college-cmpsc-303-fall-2024/game/docs/plan.md

 ## Brainstorm

 TODO: Come up with 2-3 possible games you might implement for this assignment.
-For each one, draw a diagram that shows an initial state and all possible moves (`actions(s), result(s,a) for each action`) for the first several turns of the game.
-Then, write a few sentences on how you would implement the game in Python.
+For each one, draw a diagram that shows an initial state and all possible moves for the first several turns of the game, given this initial state (`actions(s), result(s,a) for each action`) .
+Then, write a few sentences on how you might implement the game in Python.

 ## Goals